PedroTelesFCUP/Beam_weaver/results/README.md

 ## Data and reproduction

 The compact [campaign data](data/campaign.json) contains the numeric dose arrays, angular probabilities, shell counts, pair-sharing histogram counts, timing and original run identifiers used here.
 Each source file is identified by its name, energy, byte size and SHA-256 hash.
 The [poster figure manifest](data/poster_figures.json) records the exact original PNG/PDF hashes and attachment provenance.
-The [numeric verification record](data/poster_numeric_verification.json) compares the saved data with the original poster’s vector curves.

 From the repository root, with NumPy and Matplotlib installed: